 Our Class Sizes:

 We work in teaching teams to develop programs based on cooperation, sharing of ideas, and respect for the individual.
 The Acorn class, with 9 students, has two teachers and a teacher's aid; and the Maples and Oaks, with a group size up to 10 each, also have two teachers per classroom.
 The Willows have two teachers with 13 children.
 In addition, we have a Float teacher on staff for an extra set of hands wherever needed, and our Music and Movement specialist provides fun and developmentally appropriate music classes twice weekly to each class.

-Baird Anderson, Assistant Teacher
+Mahoussi Pierre, Assistant Teacher